“Do I go for outpatient rehab?”

 These aren’t just paper promises.
 Licensed, accredited treatment centers staff experts trained in SUD (Substance Use Disorder).
 They know what recovery means, how to achieve it, and how to respond if a crisis occurs.

 Outpatient Rehab – Staying at Home, or with a Loved One

-Outpatient is a good choice for clients who have completed a more intensive level of care or who are somewhat stable, live in a safe environment, and do not require 24-hour monitoring.
-During outpatient treatment, clients attend a combination of groups and individual sessions at a facility several times per week, but they do not live on-site.
+Outpatient is a good choice for clients who have completed a more intensive level of care or who are somewhat stable.
+They can live in a safe environment, and don’t require 24-hour monitoring.
+During outpatient treatment, clients attend a combination of groups and individual sessions at a rehab facility several times per week, but they do not live on-site.

 The client lives at their home, the home of a loved one or friend, or another safe facility.
 Many of Support System’s outpatient clients live in one of the company’s sober living homes and attend groups after work.

 Outpatient programs are convenient for those who want to work and/or go to school, as the hours can be flexible, and groups often take place in the evening.

 If outpatient sounds like the rehab choice for you, pay attention to the following admissions criteria.
 Most treatment centers require you to meet them before you’re admissible to an outpatient program:

 - Client must have an assessment indicating they have a substance use disorder as their primary condition.

 - Client cannot be in acute withdrawal or in need of medical stabilization.

 - Client does not have acute medical, emotional or behavioral conditions that will interfere with treatment.